vegaprotocol/token-frontend/README.md

 # Configuration

-There are a few different configration options offered for this app:
+There are a few different configuration options offered for this app:

 ## REACT_APP_SENTRY_DSN